rekhaDevs/samagragovernance.in/src/pages/project/saksham-education.md

       system administratively more efficient (by ensuring optimum teacher availability in schools, robust review and monitoring mechanisms, ongoing mentoring and training support for teachers).
+readMore:
+  - text: >-
+      Haryana Holds the Blueprint For Improving Govt Schools Across India.
+We Tell You Why.
+  - text: 80% Haryana declared ‘Saksham’ for achieving grade-level competency
+  - text: >-
+      How Haryana transformed dismal student learning outcomes in its government schools
 impact:
   - count: '14'
     label: of 22 districts grade-competent